Sage's Sanctum

 Jack of All Trades

-Hair Trigger (Rifle): You can attack an enemy, even if it’s not your turn
+Hair Trigger (Rifle): You can make an attack as a free action, even if it’s not your turn.

-Blast (Shotgun): You can attack two enemies at once as long as they are within close range of each other, using a single damage roll for both targets.
+Shotgun Blast (Shotgun): You can Attack two enemies at once as long as they are within Close Range of each other, using a single damage roll for both targets.

 Blow Away (Revolver): A blast to the chest that knocks the target down and leaves them gasping for air.
-The target is knocked prone and must make a Brawn check to get back to their feet on their next turn.
+The target is knocked prone and can't get up on their next turn.

 Multitasking (Dual Pistols): You can attack two enemies this turn